Ajeya10/submission-1234/README.md

 Apache 2.0

-## Message to Include When Creating the Repo:

-"Here's our Terraform-based AWS cost optimization framework designed specifically for 's cloud cost challenges.
-This solution provides:

-1. **Immediate cost visibility** through automated CUR reports and budgets
-2. **Proactive alerting** when spending deviates from patterns
-3. **Continuous optimization** without manual intervention
-4. **Governance guardrails** to prevent future cost spikes

-The modular Terraform code allows phased implementation:
-- Start with governance and cost tracking
-- Add alerting mechanisms
-- Gradually implement optimization controls

 Each directory contains standalone Terraform configurations that can be deployed independently while working together as a complete system."

-Would you like me to suggest any additional documentation or include specific setup instructions for 's environment?